 The real surprise came when I ascended the stairs into the jjimjilbang area: there's a LOT here!
 Again, the rooms contain many unusual materials and are located around the edges of a central room on 3 different floors.
 The charcoal, yellow-soil, salt, and oxygen rooms are typical, as are the dens (caves, pictured at the left); you can also find something they call elvan (maybe quartz or something?), loose gravel, and a cold charcoal room.
 There's a singing room, cafe, coffee shop, restaurant, snack bar, PC & game room, movie room, salon/barber shop, shoe repair place, and a little store.
 You can even participate in yoga free of charge.

-I quickly scanned the jjimjilbang for some nice place to sleep and found quite a few nooks and rooms that would have been well-suited (you can get a sleeping pad and blanket from an old guy in one of the main rooms if you sleep here), but figured I ought to head up to the top floor and at least take a look at the sleeping rooms.
-First of all, cell phones must not be used (or at least activate silent mode) in the sleeping rooms and there's also a "Snorer's room," to minimize disruption to other sleepers!
+I quickly scanned the jjimjilbang for some nice place to sleep and found quite a few nooks and rooms that would have been well-suited (you can get a sleeping pad and blanket from a staff member in one of the main rooms if you sleep here), but figured I ought to head up to the top floor and at least take a look at the sleeping rooms.
+First of all, cell phones must not be used (or at least activate silent mode) in the sleeping rooms and there's also a "Snoring room" to minimize disruption to other sleepers!
 The men's and women's sleeping rooms have 400 and over 300 beds respectively.
 You'll never have some ajumma's arm flop over you in this place!
 Each bed is separated by at least a low railing and some have a small wall between them.
 There are lower and upper bunks each made up with a really thick sleeping pad, pillow, and pile of blankets.
 Some upper bunks even have curtains for full privacy.
-Plus the rooms are slightly air-conditioned, humidified, purified, and all the other -ieds you could dream of.
+Plus the rooms are slightly air-conditioned, humidified, purified, and all the other "-ieds" you could dream of.
 It's bliss.
 I had the best jjimjilbang sleep of my life here, even though it was only 5 hours worth!

 Finally, Silloam offers some special services to visitors since they are located near Seoul Station.
 You can leave your larger suitcases or baggage in a parcel room - ask about this at reception.
 They will also wash or dry clean your clothes!
 If you need this service, be sure to allow 2 hours for the cleaning.